BOLIVIA

 What kind of country is Bolivia?

-Bolivia is a landlocked country in South America with a land area about 3.3 times that of Japan and a population of approximately 10 million people.
+Bolivia is an inland country in South America with a land area about 3.3 times that of Japan and a population of about 10 million people.

-Although it has no sea, diverse natural landscapes such as the Andes Mountains and savannas spread around La Paz.
+Although it has no coast, diverse nature such as the Andes Mountains and savannas spreads around La Paz.

-Among them, the most famous tourist spot is the Uyuni Salt Flats located in the capital, La Paz.
+Among them, the most famous tourist attraction is the Uyuni Salt Flats located in the capital city, La Paz.

-Additionally, there are many historical sites that evoke a sense of history, such as the Fort of Samaipata and the Potosi Silver Mine.
+In addition, there are many other historical sites that evoke a sense of history, such as the Fortress of Samaipata and the Potosí Silver Mine.

 • Uyuni Salt Flats